oroinc/documentation/management_console/sales/sales_territories.rst

 Enable Territories
 ------------------

 Sales Territories are disabled by default.
 Prior to starting work with territory management, ensure that it is enabled in your Oro application instance.
-For configuration instructions, see the :ref:`relevant guide <admin-guide-territories>`.
+For configuration instructions, see the :ref:`relevant guide <sys--configuration--crm--sales-pipeline--sales-territories>`.

 Create a Territory
 ------------------